ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/prometheus_guide.md

 To support Prometheus as the metrics reporter, an HTTP endpoint starts with the context of `/metrics` in default port 9797 when starting the Ballerina service.

 ### Step 3 - Configure Ballerina runtime configurations
-You can set up prometheus for your Ballerina project using configuration similar to the following in your `Config.toml` file.
+You can set up prometheus for your Ballerina project using configurations similar to the following in your `Config.toml` file.

 ```toml
 [ballerina.observe]